Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/5_Annotation.rst

 .. thumbnail:: images/orf.png
     :align: center

 There are 3 frames on the top strand reading left to right, starting with the 1st, 2nd or 3rd base of the sequence in green, orange or magenta respectively.
 There are 3 additional frames on the complementary strand reading right to left, starting with the last, last but one or last but two base of the sequence in magenta, orange or green respectively.
 An open reading frame (ORF) is a region in one of these reading frames that begins at a start codon (M for Methionine) and then extends long enough that the region could be a gene before reaching a stop codon (* for any of the three possible stop codons).
 In this example a very small open reading frame exists, highlighted in grey.
+As a reminder, this is the amino acid codon table for prokaryotes, remembering that U is the base in RNA for T in DNA:

+.. thumbnail:: images/Aminoacids_table.png
+    :align: center
+    :width: 60%

 Gene prediction algorithms look for these open reading frames and then use a model based on training data to determine which are likely genes, taking into account: